 In 2003, the phase III trial of cisplatin and pemetrexed for mesothelioma reported the best response rate to date of 41.3 percent.
 After that study, cisplatin and pemetrexed became the most used chemotherapy drugs for mesothelioma.

-Doctors began experimenting with radiation therapy for mesothelioma in the 1950s using radioactive gold, nitrogen mustard and X-rays.
+Doctors began experimenting with radiation therapy for mesothelioma in the 1950s using intrapleural instillation of radioactive colloidal gold.
 For decades, it was believed radiation therapy was too difficult to deliver to the pleura without harming other vital organs such as the heart.

 A 2001 phase II clinical trial changed that perspective when it reported a low 13 percent local recurrence rate when radiation therapy was applied after EPP surgery.
 Advanced techniques are used today to reduce radiation exposure to vital organs, such as Intensity Modulate Radiation Therapy (IMRT).